jonnonz1/nz-statute-book/acts/public/1987/conservation-act-1987.md

 [Repealed]

 ### 13 Conservation areas may be closed
-(1) The Minister may—and during the closure no person not authorised to do so by the Director-General shall remain in or enter the area.
+(1) The Minister may, by notice,—and during the closure no person not authorised to do so by the Director-General shall remain in or enter the area.
   (a) if requested to do so under section 24H(7) or if any conservation management strategy or conservation management plan relating to any conservation area provides for its closure in whole or in part for conservation purposes, to public entry, close the area or any part of it to public entry in accordance with the strategy or plan; and
   (b) to the extent only that the conservation of any natural or historic resource of a conservation area for which there is no conservation management strategy or conservation management plan requires the closure of the area to public entry, close the area to public entry; and
   (c) for reasons of public safety or emergency close any conservation area to public entry;— (2) For so long as a conservation area is closed under subsection (1), the Director-General shall take all reasonable steps to ensure that members of the public are made aware of the closure and the reasons for it.
+(3) A notice under this section—
+  (a) is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements); and (b) comes into force when it is made, even if it is not yet published.

 ### 14 Conditions on the issuing of leases and licences, and disposal of conservation areas
 [Repealed]